thundergolfer/slack-to-pdf/README.md

-# Slack Export Viewer
+# Slack To PDF Report

-A Slack Export archive viewer that allows you to easily view and share a report of your Slack team's interactions (instead of having to dive into hundreds of JSON files).
+A Slack To PDF Report tool that allows you to easily view and share a report of your Slack team's interactions (instead of having to dive into hundreds of JSON files).

 ![Preview](screenshot.png)